-Noise threshold determines level below which if the input speech average value falls, AGC considers it as a silence and hence brings down the gain to 0 dB in steps of 0.5 dB every FS and sets noise threshold flag.
-The gain stays at 0 dB unless the input speech signal average rises above noise threshold setting.
-This ensures that noise does not get gained up in the absence of speech.
-Noise threshold level in the AGC algorithm is programmable from -60 dB to -90 dB relative to full scale.
-This operation includes debounce and hysteresis to avoid the AGC gain from cycling between high gain and 0 dB when signals are near the noise threshold level.
-When noise threshold flag is set, status of gain applied by AGC and saturation flag should be ignored.
+Noise threshold is the minimum amplitude for the input signal that the AGC considers as a valid signal.
+If the average amplitude of the incoming signal falls below this value, the AGC considers it as silence and brings down the gain to 0 dB in steps of 0.5 dB for every FS.
+It also sets the noise threshold flag.
+The gain stays at 0 dB until the average amplitude of the input signal rises above the noise threshold value.
+This ensures that noise does not get amplified in the absence of a valid input speech signal.
+The noise threshold level is programmable between -60 dB and -90 dB relative to full scale.
+This operation includes debounce and hysteresis to avoid having the AGC gain cycle from high gain to 0 dB when the signal amplitude is close to the noise threshold level.
+When the noise threshold flag is set, the status of the gain applied by the AGC and the saturation flag should be ignored.

-Maximum PGA applicable allows user to restrict maximum gain applied by AGC.
-This can be used for limiting PGA gain in situations where environmental noise is greater than programmed noise threshold.
-It can be programmed from 0 dB to 59.5 dB in steps of 0.5 dB.
+Maximum input gain applicable allows the user to restrict the maximum gain applied by the AGC.
+This can be used for limiting PGA gain in situations where environmental noise is greater than the programmed noise threshold.
+Depending on the noise threshold setting, the value of the maximum input gain applicable can be programmed between 0 dB and 59.5 dB in steps of 0.5 dB as shown in Table 1.